 A special type of bone grafting: sinus lift

 A special case of bone grafting is the so-called sinus lift.
 We can talk about this case if the bone is not suitable in the upper jaw to support a dental implant by reason of its inadequate thickness.
 In this case, our dental surgeons fill the area (between the upper jaw and sinus) with the bone substitute material.

 In order to have enough space for the bone, the sinus should be raised inside.
 Although it sounds horrible, it is now a routine intervention in the field of oral surgery.

 The cost of bone grafting

-In the case of bone implantation when bone grafting is needed, it is definitely an additional cost in the treatment.
-You can find the cost of bone grafting here.
+In the case of bone implantation when bone grafting is needed, it definitely adds an additional cost to the treatment.
+The cost of bone grafting can be found here.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.